ccampbell/luna-testing/README.md

 Luna is a simple, modern, opinionated unit testing framework for testing JavaScript in a browser or with Node.js.

 Unlike other testing frameworks, Luna has no configuration options or files.
 This means it will not work for every use case, but it is designed to work very well in a majority of cases.
-If you have a use case that is not supported, but you think should be, feel free to [open an issue](https://github.com/ccampbell/luna/issues).
-It is possible that more command line flags or options will be added in the future.

 <!-- MarkdownTOC autolink="true" -->